timescale/docs/timescaledb/overview/release-notes/index.md

-# TimescaleDB Release Notes & Future Plans
+# TimescaleDB release notes and future plans

 Interested in what's coming down the pipeline?
 Review our Future Plans section.
 Interested in learning more about what's already available?
 Jump down below to see what's been released.

-## Future Plans
+## Future plans

 TimescaleDB is an open-source project with a vibrant community.
-We are currently focusing on making our priorities known by that community; we welcome you to visit our Github repo or join our [Slack community](https://slack.timescale.com).
+We are currently focusing on making our priorities known by that community;
+we welcome you to visit our Github repo or join our [Slack community](https://slack.timescale.com).

 ### What to expect from our next release